dpique/abbreviatoR/README.md

 # abbreviatoR
-Automatically Generate an Alphabetized List of Abbreviations from Text Corpus
+### Automatically Generate an Alphabetized List of Abbreviations from Text

+Copy-paste text straight from word, excel, or pdf into abbreviatoR!

+App is available at https://dpique.shinyapps.io/abbreviatoR/

 To run abbreviatoR locally, clone this repo to your desktop and run the following commands in R: